bedair81/Dissertation-NIDS-ML-KCL/README.md

 # Dissertation LaTeX Report

-This repository contains the LaTeX source for my dissertation titled "Transferability and Explainability of Machine Learning Models for Network Intrusion Detection."
-This work is being submitted to King's College London as part of the requirements for my 3rd-year project module, 6CCS3PRJ.
+This repository hosts the LaTeX source files for my dissertation, "Transferability and Explainability of Machine Learning Models for Network Intrusion Detection," submitted for the 3rd-year project module (6CCS3PRJ) at King's College London.

-The LaTeX template, provided by King's College London, structures the dissertation into comprehensive sections, ensuring adherence to the college's submission guidelines.
+The provided LaTeX template from King's College London organizes the document into several sections per the institution's submission guidelines.

-## Dissertation Structure
+## Dissertation Outline

-The template organizes the dissertation into the following sections:
+The LaTeX template divides the dissertation into the following sections:

 - Title Page
 - Abstract